Quantcast

 No content available.

 As a flower farmer, I’ve discovered that some of the easiest flowers to start from seed are also some of the most cheerful and hardy!
 That’s good news for all gardeners, especially beginners.
-Follow along to learn about my 10 favorite flowers to sow from seed along with helpful tips and a reference chart.
+Follow along to learn about my ten favorite flowers to sow from seed, along with helpful tips and a reference chart.

-Seed starting can feel mysterious and daunting but when you find success with even just one flower then it become a true source of joy and pride.
+Seed starting can feel mysterious and daunting, but when you find success with even just one flower, then it becomes a true source of joy and pride.
 As you will soon find out, it is addictive in the best of ways!

-I recommend if you are a beginner to grow slow and start small, with maybe 1 or 2 flowers first, until you have success.
+I recommend, if you are a beginner, to grow slowly and start small, with maybe 1 or 2 flowers first, until you have success.
 Soon after, you will have every windowsill painted green with the promise of color happily growing in the sun.
 After years of trialing many varieties of flowers, I have come to rely on certain ones year after year that I can easily start inside and transplant out when the time is right.

 My 10 Favorite Flowers to Grow From Seed